plasne/openid-connect/implementation.md

 -   app:api:env:REISSUE_URL (default: derived from SERVER_HOST_URL) - This is the URL of the reissue endpoint.
 You could set this to "false" if you don't want tokens to be reissued.

--   app:auth:env:DOMAIN_HINT - If you want to provide a domain hint when authenticating, you can specify it.
+-   app:auth:env:AZURE_DOMAIN_HINT (also: DOMAIN_HINT) - If you want to provide a domain hint when authenticating, you can specify it.

 -   app:auth:env:REQUIRE_USER_ENABLED_ON_REISSUE (default: true) - Before a token is reissued, the "accountEnabled" status of the user is checked to ensure it is "true".
 However, if you set REQUIRE_USER_ENABLED_ON_REISSUE to "false", this check will be ignored.
 Querying the "accountEnabled" property of a user requires Directory.Read.All or User.Read.All.